 What, exactly, makes strongly-typed applets more secure than untyped ones?
-Most frameworks proposed so far for safe local execution of foreign code rely on strong typing, either statically checked at the client side [13, 34], statically checked at the server side and cryptographically signed [28], or dynamically checked by the client [4].
+Most frameworks proposed so far for safe local execution of foreign code rely on strong typing, either statically checked at the client side [19, 44], statically checked at the server side and cryptographically signed [35], or dynamically checked by the client [8].
 However, the main property guaranteed by strong typing is type soundness: "well-typed programs do not go wrong", e.g. do not apply an integer as if it were a function.
 While violations of type soundness constitute real security threats (casting a well-chosen string to a function or object type allows arbitrary code to be executed), there are many more security concerns, such as integrity of the running site (an applet should not delete or modify arbitrary files) and confidentiality of user's data (an applet should not divulge personal information over the network).
 The corresponding security violations do not generally invalidate type soundness in the conventional sense.

-If we examine the various security problems identified for Java applets [8], only few of them cause a violation of Java type soundness [15]; the others correspond to malicious, but well-typed, uses of improperly protected functions from the applet's execution environment [3].
-Another typical example is the ActiveX applet doing a Trojan attack on the Quicken home-banking software described in [6]: money gets transferred from the user's bank account to some offshore account, all in a perfectly type-safe way.
+If we examine the various security problems identified for Java applets [12], some of them do cause a violation of Java type soundness [21]; others correspond to malicious, but well-typed, uses of improperly protected functions from the applet's execution environment [7].
+Another typical example is the ActiveX applet described in [10] that does a Trojan attack on the Quicken home-banking software: money gets transferred from the user's bank account to some offshore account, all in a perfectly type-safe way.